apurvanandan1997/usb_plug_mod_ber/README.md

 Makefile:13: recipe for target 'build/machxo2.edi' failed
 make: *** [build/machxo2.edi] Error 2
 ```
+This happen due to ```!#/bin/sh``` at the starting of scripts in Lattice Diamond 3, it makes Ubuntu's dash run a bash script.
+To fix the issue run the following command
  ```
 $ cd /usr/local/diamond/3.10_x64/synpbase/bin && for file in grep -lRsI "/bin/sh" *; do sudo sed -i -e 's/#!\/bin\/sh/#!\/bin\/bash/g' $file; done